tlaitinen/yesod-dsl/README.md

 ```

 Note that the current version is experimental and all of the DSL syntax is
 probably not handled correctly.
-However, it the generated code compiles, it
+However, if the generated code compiles, it
 probably does the right thing.
 I've been running a site generated with
-yesod-dsl (with PostgreSQL) for over a year now without problems.
+yesod-dsl (using PostgreSQL) for over a year now without problems.

 ## DSL syntax